 ./test_video_facedetect densebox_320_320 0 -t 8

-0: The first USB camera device node.
-If you have multiple USB camera, the value might be 1,2,3 etc. -t: <num_of_threads>Important: Enable X11 forwarding with the following command (suppose in this example that the host machine IP address is 192.168.0.10) when logging in to the board using an SSH terminal because all the video examples require a Linux windows system to work properly.
+-tis the number of threads.Important: Enable X11 forwarding with the following command (suppose in this example that the host machine IP address is 192.168.0.10) when logging in to the board using an SSH terminal because the test_video examples require a Linux windows subsystem target to work properly.

-- To test the performance of model, run the following
+- To test the performance of the model, run the following

 ./test_performance_facedetect densebox_320_320 test_performance_facedetect.list -t 8 -s 60